Rick1196/react-lessons/readme.md

 ## Is this a stand-alone prohect?
 Nope, this is not a project, just practical examples, not an entire app

-## Is this project using any thid party library
+## Is this project using any third party library
 Yeah, will use
 - React-query
 - Redux